 - Deadline: April 1 for a Fall semester leave

 - Leave decisions are possible after these deadlines.
-Please talk with a dean about the details.
+Please talk with Dean Derickson about the details.

-To access the Check-In Form from off-campus, you will need use VPN.
+To access the Check-In Form from off-campus, you will need to install VPN.
 See the ITS website for more info about VPN.

 If you are studying abroad through the Swarthmore Off-Campus Study Office, please know that is not considered a "leave of absence."
 If you are studying abroad through the Swarthmore Off-Campus Study Office and are considering withdrawing from your study abroad program, be sure to consult with the Off-Campus Study Office staff.